zdenek-vostrel/SZDpage/page/docs/szd2/geant/geant4.md

 For demonstration, we create a golden plate in a vacuum.
 First we create the "vacuum box":

+!!! info
+    In general, the top volume is called the the *world volume*.
+In this example, the *world volume* consists of vacuum, but this is arbitrary.

 === "C++"

     ```c title="include/construction.hh"